MojoSang/SecGCM/README.md

-This is the source code of paper "SecGCM: Secure Group Closeness Maximization on Graphs with Secure Multi-party Computation".
+This is the source code of paper "SecGCM: Secure Group Centrality Maximization on Graphs with Secure Multi-party Computation".

 # Experiment Setup